 You can also use lavender oil as a facial toner by mixing 2 drops of lavender oil with 1 teaspoon of witch hazel.
 Soak a cotton ball in the blend and then gently rub it over your face.

 For a particularly stubborn pimple, argan oil can help reduce inflammation.
 Mix 1 drop of lavender oil with 1 drop of argan oil and put it directly onto a pimple twice a day.

 Eczema can show up anywhere on your body.
 With eczema, your skin gets dry, itchy, and scaly.
 It can appear mild or chronic and in multiple locations.
 Since lavender has antifungal properties and reduces inflammation, it can help keep eczema at bay.

 Lavender oil can also be used to treat psoriasis.
 The lavender oil helps cleanse your skin and lessen redness and irritation.

-To use this essential oil for eczema, mix two drops with an equal amount of tea tree oil, along with two teaspoons of coconut oil.
+To use this essential oil for eczema, mix 2 drops with an equal amount of tea tree oil, along with 2 teaspoons of coconut oil.
 You can use it daily.

-Lavender oil can aid in skin lightening since it reduces inflammation.
+Lavender oil can aid in evening skin tone since it reduces inflammation.
 It can reduce discoloration, including dark spots.
 Lavender oil helps lessen blotchiness and redness.
 If you have hyperpigmentation on your skin, lavender oil may be able to help with that as well.